chadoulis/formula1-consuming-ergast-api/README.md

 # Formula

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.
+It consumes the [Ergast Developer Api](https://ergast.com/mrd/) and aims to provide meaningful insight into the historical data of Formula 1.

 ## Development server